The Journey (1959 film): Notes

 The following prologue appears in the onscreen credits: "The action of this story takes place between Budapest, the capital of Hungary, and the Austro-Hungarian border, where the film was actually photographed.
 The time is November, 1956, during the tragic days of the Hungarian uprising."

 Although the film’s credits state, “produced at Wien Film Studios, in Vienna, Austria,” news items specify that the film was partially shot at the Rosenhuegel Studio in Vienna.
-According to a Feb 1959 Var article, producer-director Anatole Litvak indicated that the Soviet government had attempted unofficially to pressure the Austrian government to stop the production of The Journey.
+According to a February 1959 Variety article, producer-director Anatole Litvak indicated that the Soviet government had attempted unofficially to pressure the Austrian government to stop the production of The Journey.
 Litvak also noted that the film had been subject to severe criticism in the Communist press.

 Kerr and Brynner's relationship

 The Journey was made in Vienna in March–June 1958, a period when there were rumors that there was a love affair between them.
 But Deborah Kerr ended the whole gossip by marrying for the second time.
 Peter Viertel, who was a talented playwright and also one of the screenwriters for The Journey, became her husband in 1960, and Yul Brynner was one of the witnesses.
 The relationship between Kerr and Brynner was described by their close friends as "sister and brother" or "equal to equal", even if Kerr herself admitted that she was very much attracted by Brynner's magnetism and piercing eyes.
 They trusted each other and they used to visit one another while they both lived in Switzerland in the 1960s.

 This film was Jason Robards's screen debut.

 Ron Howard had appeared in an unbilled part in the 1956 film Frontier Woman, but The Journey marked his first credited appearance; he was billed as Ronny Howard.